bcaffo/LittleInferenceBook/manuscript/02_probability.md

 Notice, of course, these are simply the numbers squared.
 By default the prefix `p` in front of a density in R gives the distribution function (`pbeta`, `pnorm`, `pgamma`).
-If you want the survival function values, you could always subtract by one, or give the argument `lower.tail = FALSE` as an argument to the function, which asks R to calculate the upper area instead of the lower.
+If you want the survival function values, you could always subtract from one, or give the argument `lower.tail = FALSE` as an argument to the function, which asks R to calculate the upper area instead of the lower.

 ## Quantiles